Nicole Muñoz

 Nicole Muñoz (born June 24, 1994) is a Canadian film and television actress.
 She is known for her roles as Kelly in the film The Tooth Fairy, as Young Cody in the film Fetching Cody, and for her role as Christie Tarr (née McCawley) in the Syfy television series Defiance.
 In 2019, Muñoz began starring as Jack in season 4 of Syfy series Van Helsing.

 Early and personal life

-Muñoz was born in Vancouver, British Columbia to a Spanish father and Québécois mother.
+Muñoz was born in Vancouver, British Columbia to a Spanish father and a Québécois mother.
 She has two sisters, Britta and Sophia.
 She moved to Toronto when she was cast in Defiance at age 18.